 If your teeth are sensitive to cold or hot, you should visit your dentist as soon as possible.
 While the discomfort you’re experiencing may be a temporary symptom, it can signify a more serious dental issue.
-Your dentist will be able to diagnose the cause and prescribe the best treatment for you.
+Your dentist will be able to diagnose the cause and prescribe the best dental treatment for you.

 Ways to treat sensitive teeth To Cold After Crown

 If you’ve recently had a dental crown, you might be experiencing tooth sensitivity.
 This common problem can lead to problems with your overall dental health, including cavities and gum disease.
 However, there are ways to combat this problem.
 The first step is to understand what’s causing the sensitivity in the first place.
 Your teeth have three layers: enamel, dentin, and pulp.
 The enamel is the outer layer that protects the tooth, while the dentin is underneath it.
 The dentin is the layer that houses the nerve, which can cause pain when touched.

 Cold can be a big trigger for tooth sensitivity.
 Even regular cold foods can cause pain and discomfort.
 This condition is caused by the wear and tear of tooth enamel, which can expose the softer dentin inside.
 This dentin contains nerves and is easily aggravated by certain foods or drinks.